-Set Up Web-Based E-mail on an Android Phone
+Set Up Web-Based E-Mail on an Android Phone

-Type the password for the account.
+Type the e-mail address you use for the account.

 Touch the Next button.